 Picking the right YouTube niche for your channel is a cornerstone of success on the platform.

-Consequently, spending some time and energy on pinpointing the best fit is absolutely worth it in the long run.
+Consequently, investing the time and energy to pinpointing the best fit is absolutely worth it in the long run.
 Especially since switching niches later on can be tricky.